 Who is it for?

-Norwich Central welcomes single, homeless young people aged 16-24 years (both sexes).
+Norwich Central welcomes single, homeless young people (both sexes) aged 16-25 years.
 Residents have medium to high needs and risk, with a high tolerance to alcohol and substance misuse.

 Entry is via HAF (Hostel Accommodation Form) referrals from agencies, self referrals and YMCA Housing Services.
-John Drake House is particularly suited to young people who are looked after, leaving care or in crisis requiring emergency admission.
+Norwich Central is particularly suited to young people who are looked after, leaving care or in crisis requiring emergency admission.

 What are the aims?